Master of Dental Surgery (MDS): Career Path

 The duties, tasks, roles, and responsibilities of an MDS graduate depend on their area of specialization and the specific job they are in.
 However, here are some general examples of what an MDS graduate might do in their work:

-• Providing advanced dental care to patients: MDS graduates are experts in their field and are able to provide high-quality, evidence-based care to patients.
-They may perform diagnostic, therapeutic, and surgical procedures, and may also prescribe medication and other forms of treatment.
+• Providing advanced dental care to patients: MDS graduates are experts in their field and can provide high-quality, evidence-based care.
+They may perform diagnostic, therapeutic, and surgical procedures and prescribe medication and other forms of treatment.

-• Conducting research: MDS graduates have the ability to conduct original research and analyze data.
-They may also contribute to the development of new techniques and treatments in their field through their research.
+• Conducting research: MDS graduates can conduct original research and analyze data.
+Their research may also contribute to developing new techniques and treatments in their field.

 • Teaching and mentoring: MDS graduates may work in academia and have the opportunity to teach and mentor dental students and residents.
 They may also give presentations and lectures on their area of expertise to other dental professionals.